Pavithiran2000/sample-collaborate/README.md

-# samp-coll
+# sam-coll

-add from pavithiran-techorin
+add from pavithir-techorin
-add from pavithiran2000
+add from pavithan2000